 The other common impact is in the compliance area.
 This cross-services approach seems to completely confuse many compliance policies.
 I keep seeing organizations that state, "I need to journal all email communications to an eDiscovery system."
 What does this really mean when email is no longer just email but a window into other services?
 Office 365 has a comprehensive approach for compliance, but changing people and processes are often much more difficult than technology.

 There are many other people and process implications.
 In my opinion, this factor is a critical and under-discussed area.
 Perhaps more in another article.

 Single tenant vs. multi-tenant

 In general, most customers should have only one production tenant.
 There are many reasons why multiple tenants are challenging (give it a Bing search) or read this whitepaper.
 At the same time, many enterprise customers I work with have another (small) tenant for IT learning, testing, and experimentation.
 Cross-tenant Azure access is made easier with Azure Lighthouse.
 Office 365 and many other SaaS services have limits for cross-tenant scenarios.
-There's a lot to consider in Azure AD B2B scenarios.
+There's a lot to consider in Microsoft Entra B2B scenarios.

 Many customers end-up with multiple production tenants after a merger and acquisition (M&A) and want to consolidate.
 Today that's not simple and would require Microsoft Consulting Services (MCS) or a partner plus third-party software.
 There's ongoing engineering work to address various scenarios with multi-tenant customers in the future.